unixwzrd/venvutil/docs/shdoc/bin/shinclude/functions/log_message.md

 ## log_message
+## Function: log_message
  `log_message` - Prints a message to STDERR based on the provided log level.
 ## Description
 - **Purpose**:
   - Prints a message to STDERR if the provided log level is greater than or equal to the current debug level.
+The lower the level, the more verbose the messages will be.
 - **Usage**:
   - `log_message <log_level> <message>`
 - **Input Parameters**:
   - `log_level`: The log level to check against the debug level.
 Supported log levels are:
     - `TRACE`
-    - `DEBUG8`-`DEBUG0`
+    - `DEBUG10`-`DEBUG0`
-    - `DEBUG`
+    - `DEBUG`  - used as a synonym for DEBUG10
     - `INFO`
     - `WARNING`
     - `ERROR`